Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Application to cancer initiation and field cancerization

 In Figure \ref{fig:fieldcancer_beta}, we see that as $w$ increases, the local field size $X_l$ increases and varies across a wider range.
 This reflects the fact that increasing $w$ pushes the dynamics toward the small-$\Gamma$ regime, in which cancer initiates within one or a few large clones.
-The increase in local field size is furthermore commensurate with the speedup in premalignant population growth as $w$ increases (Fig.~\ref{fig:speed_illustration}b): For example, the average local field size is around three times as large for $w=5$ layers as for $w=1$ layer.
-When Figures \ref{fig:fieldcancer_beta}a and \ref{fig:fieldcancer_beta}b are compared, we see that increasing $\beta$ results in a smaller local field, and the local field size appears much less sensitive to $\beta$ than to $w$.
+When Figures \ref{fig:fieldcancer_beta}a and \ref{fig:fieldcancer_beta}b are compared, we see that increasing $\beta$ results in a smaller local field, and the local field size appears less sensitive to $\beta$ than to $w$.
 As noted above, increasing $\beta$ both leads to faster expansion of type-1 clones and improved viability of these clones, with counteracting effects on the metaparameter $\Gamma$.
 The fact that $X_l$ decreases with increasing $\beta$ is consistent with $\Gamma$ increasing, moving the dynamics toward a greater number of smaller premalignant fields.

-The above discussion reveals how our main result enables prediction of the geometry of premalignant fields at the time of cancer initiation, given information on tissue thickness $w$ and fitness advantage $\beta$.
+The above discussion reveals how our main result enables prediction of how premalignant fields evolve and how they give rise to cancer, given information on the tissue thickness $w$ and the fitness advantage $\beta$.
 We have seen how the number of premalignant patches, the time of cancer initiation $\sigma_2$ and the local field size $X_l$ is significantly affected by $w$, and how $w$ and $\beta$ affect the dynamics in distinct ways that would be difficult to anticipate without the aid of a mathematical model.
 These insights are furthermore clinically relevant, since premalignant fields often appear histologically normal, making them difficult to distinguish from normal tissue.
-Thus, the capability to make quantitative predictions on the spatial evolutionary history of the tumor can yield valuable insights into e.g.~optimal excision margins under surgery, and when and where recurrence can be expected to occur following treatment.
+Thus, the capability to make quantitative predictions on the spatial evolutionary history of the tumor can yield valuable insights into e.g.~optimal excision margins under surgery, and into when and where recurrence can be expected to occur following treatment.